Rich Wigga, Poor Wigga: Critical reviews

-"Rich Wigga, Poor Wigga" received positive reviews from critics.
+"Rich Wigga, Poor Wigga" received mixed reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 75% approval rating for the episode, based on 8 reviews with an average rating of 5.5/10.

 Michael Martin of The A.V.
 Club gave the episode a "B" and writing, "A few scenes here rank among the series' most satirically sharp, but the episode foils itself a bit.
 We've come to expect more from the show than broad satirical strokes, even from the anthological characters.
 And that's the disadvantage of these standalone episodes — you need to imbue your characters with complete life from scratch for the episode to work; there's no history to fall back on.
 In other anthological episodes this season, Atlanta has done it artfully, but here, it creates a character that's too complicated for the script."

 Alan Sepinwall of Rolling Stone wrote, "If Glover wanted to go full anthology with a new project — to succeed where Jordan Peele mostly didn't with his 2019 Twilight Zone revival — he has more than earned that right.
 But it is getting harder with each Season Three digression to avoid wishing that we were back in the familiar company of Al, Darius, Earn, and/or Van, regardless of how strange the individual circumstances may be.
 Let Atlanta be Atlanta, no matter where a season may be set."